nOTP APIs

 Overview

-Using the nOTP (no-tee-pee) APIs requires two phases.
-The first phase involves calling the API endpoint to initiate the process (sign-up, sign-in, etc.), and the second phase involves passing the user the QR Code received from the first step.
+The nOTP (no-tee-pee) APIs require two phases.
+The first phase calls the API endpoint to initiate the process (sign-up, sign-in, etc.), and the second phase presents the user with the QR code received from the first step.

 Use Cases

-- Sign in with auto sign-up a new user if not exists
+3. Sign in with auto sign-up if the user does not exist

 Examples

-- Display this image to the user.
-Once he scans it, and sends out the pre-filled message, he will be authenticated.
+2. Display the image to the user.
+Once they scan it and send the pre-filled message, they are authenticated.

-- Verify the state of the user with Get NoTP Pending Session endpoint, using the "pendingRef" from the first step.
+3. Verify the user's state with the Get nOTP Pending Session endpoint, using the pendingRef from step 1.

-- Redirect the user to the redirect url provided from the first step.
-Once he sends out the pre-filled message, he will be authenticated.
+2. Redirect the user to the provided URL.
+Once they send the pre-filled message, they are authenticated.

-- Verify the state of the user with Get NoTP Pending Session endpoint, using the "pendingRef" from the first step.
+3. Verify the user's state with the Get nOTP Pending Session endpoint, using the pendingRef from step 1.

 Note

-This examples apply for all "Sign Up", "Sign in an existing user" and "Sign in with auto sign-up a new user if not exists" use cases, when using the relevant API endpoints.
+These examples apply to all sign-up, sign-in, and sign-in with auto sign-up use cases when using the relevant API endpoints.

 Add / Update Key POST